Business Operator to Business Owner: How to Increase More Freedom as an Entrepreneur

 “I see my boss making all this money and traveling, so I am going to try this out” or

-“I am tired of working for someone else and hang my own shingle”
+“I am tired of working for someone else and hanging my shingle”

 These are the reasons I love working with business owners.
 They took a leap of faith and tried something that most people wouldn't imagine.

-But I also know that entrepreneurship is rarely how people imagined it.
+But I also know that entrepreneurship is rarely how people imagine it.
 The “freedom” comes from years or even decades of sacrifice.

 But even deeper than simply working hard and sacrificing, the business owners who truly achieve that freedom have 1 thing in common…